Your registered charity, Spread the Dough, is planning its first big fundraising event. It’s going to be called “Rubber Chicken Dinner”.

 There are also special rules for donations of cultural property and ecological-sensitive land.
 To learn more, consult the alphabetical index on the Canada Revenue Agency’s website.

-Is a receipt always issued for the full amount of a donation?
+Is a receipt always issued for the full amount of the donation?

 Not always.
 If the donor received something in return for the donation, the value what she received must be deducted from the amount of the donation when an official tax receipt is issued.
 The value of what the donor got is officially called an “advantage”.
 The process of deducting the advantage from the amount of the receipt is called “split receipting”.